-Reconstructions brings the historical legacy of slavery, the more recent history of freeway construction that physically restructured Oakland neighborhoods, and the current reality of gentrification in North Oakland into conversation through movement, live music, costume, and visual art installation.
+Reconstructions brought the historical legacy of slavery, the more recent history of freeway construction that physically restructured Oakland neighborhoods, and the current reality of gentrification in North Oakland into conversation through movement, live music, costume, and visual art installation.

 In addition to David Boyce and Byb Chanel Bibene’s brilliance, we are honored to have the genius of Regina Evans, Ernest Jolly, Rhiannon Evans MacFadyen, and Latanya Tigner collaborating on the project.
 Regina Evans is bringing her fashion, design, visioning, deep knowledge and connection to Oakland to the costuming for the project.
 Installation artist, curator and set designer, Ernest Jolly is bringing his brilliance in creating powerful spaces to the gallery installation and stage set piece design.
 Rhiannon MacFadyen brings her ability to wear many hats so well – artist, curator, administrator, fundraiser – to the co-production of the project.
 Latanya Tigner brings her choreographic, dance, research on the connections between West and Central African Dance to African American Dance forms to build diasporic connections between past and present, between different geographies into the choreography.